Recently searched

 TE Connectivity

 TE Connectivity (TE) provides a wide variety of portable crimp tools.
 Whether you need manual tooling or something with more power, TE has the tool for you.
-Our SDE dies can be used across platforms from manual to pneumatic to battery-powered as your needs change.
-We also carry tools for insertion and extraction, IDC, networking applications and so much more.
+Our SDE can be used across platforms from manual to pneumatic to battery-powered as your needs change.
+We also carry tools for insertion and extraction, IDC, networking applications, and so much more.

 JST

 JST, or Japan Solderless Terminal, is one of the largest manufacturers of electrical connectors in the world.
-The company produces as many as 50,000 different connectors, despite a popular misconception that they make just a single connector.
+The company produces as many as 50,000 different connectors despite a popular misconception that they make just a single connector.

 RS Pro